penninesoaringclub/newsletter/content/posts/2026-01/index.md

 Buy your own drinks at the table or bar with card service.

 To reserve a spot please [message Jacqui](https://t.me/Black_Puddin_Bertha).

+### Winter Sports Massage Clinic

+Any PSC pilots interested in joining a winter sports massage clinic, please [message Jacqui](https://t.me/Black_Puddin_Bertha) for more info and to be added to the group chat for notices and to book in.
+There’s no charge apart from a small donation to the running costs.

+Usually held in Chipping village hall.
+Various days/times TBA depending on level of interest in attending.

 ---